 Gas saving tips

-BC continues to lead the entire country in high gasoline prices, and Vancouver recently hit an all-time record high.
-So, if you drive a gas-powered or hybrid car which runs partially on gas, you may be wondering if there’s anything you can do to save money on fuel.
+BC continues to lead the entire country in high gasoline prices.
+If you drive a gas-powered or hybrid car which runs partially on gas, you may be wondering if there’s anything you can do to save money on fuel.

 First, it’s good to keep in mind that gasoline is a commodity, and its price reacts to supply and demand, at both a wholesale and local retail level.
 That means, consumers, like you, can make a difference and cause gas prices to lower if their vehicles are consuming less fuel.
 Reducing how much fuel your vehicle uses, such as ensuring your vehicle is running efficiently and adjusting how you drive can influence prices.
 Another great reason to practice fuel-saving driving habits: it’s better for the environment.